failsafe-go/failsafe-go.dev/adaptive-limiter.md

 A [Prioritizer] is responsible for storing the priorities of recent executions and calibrating a rejection threshold based on recent priorities and limiter queue sizes.
 A [Prioritizer] should be calibrated regularly to update the rejection threshold, and a shared prioritizer can be used to determine a rejection threshold across multiple limiters.

-To perform an execution with a priority, provide a context containing the priority to Failsafe:
+Then, to perform an execution with a priority, provide a context containing the priority to Failsafe:

 ```go
 ctx := priority.High.AddTo(context.Background())